Drying Cannabis Outdoors

 Does drying weed outside affect the potency of the THC?

 Yes, if not managed correctly.
 Heat over 80°F and UV light from the sun will cause THC degradation.
-However, drying outdoor weed in a cool, dark, and breezy environment can produce superior results compared to indoor drying, as natural air circulation helps break down pigments more effectively, leading to a smoother and more complex flavor profile.
+However, drying weed outdoor in a cool, dark, and breezy environment can produce superior results compared to indoor drying, as natural air circulation helps break down pigments more effectively, leading to a smoother and more complex flavor profile.

 How to dry and cure cannabis to ensure a 90-day shelf life?